The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary

 As an outline of the paper, in \S2 we give the analytic setup.
-As a first conformal analytic/geometric result, we prove that $\eta_1>0, \zeta_1>0$ implies the existence of a metric $\tg$ conformal to $g$ with $R_{\tg}, R_{\tg|_{\partial M}}$ positive (Thm.~\ref{Scalar:thm1}).
-In \S3, we relate the positivity of $\Box_g$ on $M$ to geometric and analytic conditions on $\partial M.$ In particular, we replace the assumption that $\zeta_1>0$ in Thm.~\ref{Scalar:thm1} with the assumption that $\partial M$ is totally geodesic (Cor.~\ref{Revise:cor1}).
-We find a geometric obstruction, namely $R_{\bar g} \leq 0$, to filling in an $n$-manifold $(X,\bar g)$ to an $(n+1)$-manifold $(M,g)$ with $\Box_g >0$ and $X$ totally geodesic (Prop.~\ref{Ric:thm3a}).
-We similarly find an analytic obstruction to finding a spin manifold $(M,g)$ with $\Box_g >0$ and totally geodesic boundary, namely the presence of nontrivial harmonic spinors on $\partial M$ (Cor.~\ref{Ric:cor2}).
-The transition from the analytic assumption $\zeta_1>0$ in \S2 to the geometric assumption $A_g=0$ in \S3 makes the geometric analysis more difficult: compare the simple boundary argument in Thm.~\ref{Scalar:thm1} with the more difficult proof of Cor.~\ref{Revise:cor1}.
+As a first conformal analytic/geometric result, we prove that $\eta_1>0, \zeta_1>0$ implies the existence of a metric $\tg$ conformal to $g$ with $R_{\tg}, R_{\imath^*\tg}$ positive (Thm.~\ref{Scalar:thm1}).
+We also prove that $\eta_1>0$ gives a $\tg$ conformal to $g$ with $R_{\tg}>0,$ $h_{\tg} =0$ (Cor.~\ref{APS:cor1}).
+Note that the converse of this result is elementary.
+In \S3, we prove Thm.~\ref{thm:4.1}.
+In \S4, we prove Thm.~\ref{thm:5.1}.
+In \S5, we reprove the main theorems using deep results in the literature.
+Namely, using \cite[Thm.~0.2]{LZ}, we prove that the sign of $\eta_1$ and the associated relative Yamabe invariant of \cite{AB2} are the same (Prop.~\ref{prop:RYI}).
+Using \cite[Cor.~B]{AB2}, we prove Cor.~\ref{cor:1} mentioned above.
+With this equivalence of analytic and geometric quantities, the proofs of the main theorems are quick.